 Amplifier interfaces are a prerequisite for high power mobile operation as none of the late model miniaturized transceivers will directly switch one.
 The MFJ 704 shown is one of many sold to the amateur market, and it will switch just about any amplifier including grid blocked ones.
 This is overkill in a mobile installation.

 The fact is, a very simple circuit can be built in less than an hour that will easily switch any solid state mobile amplifier I am aware of.
 The plans are on Bob Wolbert's (K6XX) web site.
 As you can see from the schematic, it requires just two resistors and two transistors.
 I built one of these onto the accessory jack plug that came with my 706; it is that small and that easy.
 While I on this subject, here's a tip.
 The accessory plug which comes with both the Icom 706 and 7000, comes with a pigtail which makes wiring difficult especially if you only need to bring out two or three of the 13 pins.
 The accessory jack Kenwood supplies for the TS-2000 is identical, and it comes unadorned.
 Most amateur dealers carry the Kenwood part which sells for about $7.

-By the way, the SGC SG500 and the Tokyo HyPower HL-450B, are the only mobile amps which can be safely switched by the Icom IC-706 and IC-7000, and the Yaesu FT-857 mobile transceivers without the need for an interface.
+By the way, the SGC SG500 is the only mobile amp which can be safely switched by the Icom IC-706 and IC-7000, and the Yaesu FT-857 mobile transceivers without the need for an interface.
 All others require one.

 LDG's Yaesu FT-857 Meter